 Basket stars have highly branched arms.
 They are usually active at night, and hide during the day.
 They ensnare small prey by opening up their arms in a water current and using them rather like a net.

 Above is Gorgonocephalus arcticus, the Northern basket star.
 As its name suggests it can be found in the Arctic Ocean.
 In typical basket star fashion is feed by coiling and bending its arms to ensnare prey in the passing water current.
 They prey items get caught on small hooks on the basket star's arms.
 It prefers locations that have strong currents.
 Recently there has been a steep decline in populations of this species mainly due to bottom trawl fishing, but also collection for the aquarium trade.

-circular, with a row of spines around the circumference, and measure about 2 - 9 mm
+They are flattened, circular, with a row of spines around the circumference, and measure about 2 - 9 mm in diameter.

 So far they have been found in deep water around New Zealand.
-Superficially they look like a small jellyfish (see right).
+Superficially they look like a small jellyfish (see above).